← Back to Blog

 Pros

-• Simple API for crafting prompts
+• Simple API and tiny footprint

 Cons